TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 > - Write Learning Objectives and Outcomes  <br>
 > - Draw a concept map <br>
 > - Make a 3 minute presentation (with or without slides) <br>
-> On Day 3, you will be videoed while presenting in group and receive feedback.
+> You will be videoed while presenting in group and receive feedback.
 >
 ---